 Some patients have certain clinical needs that can’t be met by licensed medicinal products.
 The law allows the manufacture and supply of unlicensed medicines which are called special orders (or specials) that meet these clinical needs.
 Special orders must be produced in the UK by manufacturers who hold a Specials License issued by the MHRA.

 We provide information about prescribing of special order products in general practice in England.
-We produce charts, maps and data using ePACT.
+Using data source ePACT2.

 National level information

 Trends in prescribing and spending in the last 25 months:

 CCG level information

 Comparison of spending on Special Order products using the latest available quarterly data.

 CCG prescribing and spending for the latest available 25 months.